A structured modified Newton approach for solving systems of nonlinear equations arising in interior-point methods for quadratic programming: A structured modified Newton approach

-\end{proposition} \begin{proof} The proof is analogous to that of Proposition~\ref{prop:U} with $z=\bar{z}^{k-1}$, $z^+= z^k$ and $\Delta z = z^k - \bar{z}^{k-1}$. \end{proof}\\ In the described approach, $U_*^k$ of Proposition~\ref{eq:genk:bestLRprob} gives $B^k = F'( \bar{z}^k)$ for some $\bar{z}^k$.
+In the described approach, $U_*^k$ of Proposition~\ref{prop:Uk} gives $B^k = F'( \bar{z}^k)$ for some $\bar{z}^k$.
 A direct consequence is that iterates which become primal-dual feasible, i.e., satisfies the first two block equations of (\ref{eq:PDnewtSyst}), will remain so.
-Moreover, at iteration $k$, the modified Jacobian error is
+Moreover, at iteration $k$, the error of using the modified Jacobian is

 and it holds that

 since $x^k = \bar{x}^k$.
 Hence it follows that

 In fact, for any $z$ and $\tilde{z}$ it holds that